Are you ready to work with your grief?

 He has volunteered in many venues to counsel, support and guide others.
 I would recommend Brian not only for adults and young adults but I would highly recommend Brian as a Life Coach for children.

 Brian’s abilities have helped me to grow spiritually, believe in myself and he has guided me to understand my purpose in life.
-He has given me very sound advice along with tools that greatly help me and inspire me.
+He has given me sound advice and tools that greatly help and inspire me.
 He has earned my respect and admiration.

 Brian’s perspective on things has been a true blessing for me.

 I have learned positive discourse and how to listen

 I was a conservative Republican at the time, heavily dependent on my spouse’s opinions, not unlike my mother and other spouses before me.
 Brian’s opinions and posts intrigued me and yes irked me.
 But they forced me to think.
 That was the important part.
 They made me uncomfortable and I knew instinctively that this was a good thing.

 In the eight years since I have known Brian, I have come a very long way, both in healing from my wounds from the relationship and also in my political and world views.
 Yes, I already was very open-minded as far as religious, spiritual, and racial views are concerned but my I have learned positive discourse, constructive criticism and how to listen.
 Although Brian is very busy, in the times I have need counsel most he is there.

 Exceptional blend of intuition with a scientific approach

 Helped me to reaffirm that tendency in myself

 He has a heart for compassion and social justice